 On the other hand, the Vanir were a more peaceful bunch.
 Unlike the Aesir, the Vanir relied on using magic and more pacifist approaches to fighting their war.
 This reflected their somewhat grounded lifestyle, where they focused on strengthening their connection with nature instead of devoting their resources to conquests.

 Freyr was a part of the Vanir.
-But after a particular incident (more on that later), he was traded off to the Aesir, where he blended in perfectly and cemented his place as the fertility god in Norse mythology.
+But after a particular incident he was traded off to the Aesir, where he blended in perfectly and cemented his place as the fertility god in Norse mythology.

-He was the offspring of other Germanic deities, though one of his parents was unnamed.
-You see, Freyr was the son of the sea god, Njörðr, who was also a well-known god in the Vanir.
+He was the offspring of Germanic deities, though one of his parents was unnamed.
+Freyr was the son of the sea god, Njörðr, who was also a well-known god in the Vanir.
 However, Njörðr was said to have engaged in an incestuous relationship (Zeus would’ve been proud) with his sister.
-However, this claim was thrown out by none other than Loki, so we should take it with a grain of salt.
+This claim was thrown out by none other than Loki, so it should be taken with a grain of salt.

 Though this specific sister was unnamed, she is nonetheless attested in Poetic Edda, a collection of old Norse-era poems.
 Njörðr is also identified with Nerthus, though their genders are different.
 Nerthus was an ancient Germanic deity associated with water.

 Regardless Njörðr and the unnamed woman gave birth to Freyr and his sister, Freyja.
-That’s right, Freyja, the Norse god of beauty and death, was Freyr’s sibling.
+Freyja, the Norse god of beauty and death, was Freyr’s sibling.
 Moreover, she was Freyr’s female counterpart and also his twin.
-That should give you an accurate idea of what Freyr was like, as Freyja has been the ongoing subject of many recent pop culture franchises.

 Upon his marriage with the giantess Gerðr, Freyr was blessed with a son named Fjölnir, who would go on to succeed him as king in the future.